rwarbelow/kwk-level-1-week-1-lectures/001_using_learn.md

 ## Objective

-Students understand how to start lab work on Learn, run the tests with the `learn` command, and submit a lab with `learn submit`.
-Students also understand how to use the Sandbox environment.
+Teach students how to start lab work on Learn.co, run tests with the `learn` command, and submit a lab with `learn submit`.
+Additionally, teach students how to use the Sandbox environment.

 ## SWABTS

 + USING LEARN - Open a lab with the "Open" or "Open IDE" button